buntec/nix-config/README.md

    3. Create a keyboard & mouse profile where (almost) all key mappings and shortcuts are disabled.
       This creates the most immersive experience and avoids conflicts when working in the VM.
    4. Give at least half of the available CPU cores and RAM.
-   5. Enable 3D hardware acceleration with max shared memory; enable full retina resolution (when on Mac).
+   5. Enable 3D hardware acceleration with max shared memory; enable full retina resolution.
    6. Set a reasonable disk size, e.g., 250GB.
    7. Remove the sound card and camera.